andreipa/gousto-api-php/README.md

 * Clone the repo into your WWW folder (localhost)
 * Open your browser using the address: http://YOURLOCALHOST/gousto-api-php/install.php

-This process will create a local database [SQLite](https://www.sqlite.org/index.html) with some dammy data.
+This process will create a local database [SQLite](https://www.sqlite.org/index.html) with some dummy data.
 ## How to use
 ### **List all recipes**
 ----